danielSoler93/Pele_scripts/README.md

     - **Optional arguments:** <br />
     **-o** "output_folder" (name of the folder where to store the pdb file) --> default: "" (store in current folder) <br />
-    **--name** Name of the file to store the trajectory --> Default: "pathway.pdb"
+    **--name** Name of the file to store the trajectory --> Default: "pathway.pdb" **--top** Name of the pdb topology for loading non-pdb trajectories
     - **Output:** <br />
 	The script will create a folder (if asked via the -o option) and inside you will have the file containing the trajectory that lead to snapshot of interest.
 If the filename already exists, a number will be appended to distinguish it, i.e. pathway.pdb --> pathway_1.pdb